Misfits-Rebels-Outcasts/Nodef/README.md

-# Node-based Image/Video Compositing on Mobile
+# Digital Compositing on Mobile

 Nodef - No definition or node definition.